ZhangRenL/geneHapR/README.en.md

              title.color = "grey90")  # header background color

 # Association analysis of haplotype and phenotype
-phenoResult = hapVsPheno(hap,        # data.frame: The first column and the last column are fixed as HAP and Accession respectively, and the middle column is the position and the corresponding genotype
+phenoResult = hapVsPheno(hap,        # data.frame: The first column and the last column are fixed as Hap and Accession respectively, and the middle column is the position and the corresponding genotype
                  phenos,     # data.frame: The first column is fixed as Accession, then each column is phenotype data, phenoName is used as colnames phenoName = "yourPhenoName", # phenotype name used in this analysis hapPrefix = "H",             # prefix of haplotype number